Curaçao Gaming Authority (CGA) Licensed Casinos

 Curaçao has long been one of the most accessible jurisdictions for online gambling operators — but accessibility without accountability created serious problems over the years.
 The National Ordinance on Games of Chance (LOK) was passed by the Curaçao Parliament on December 17, 2024, with a 13–6 majority and officially came into force on December 24, 2024.

-The LOK changes everything structurally.
+This is not minor tinkering — it is a ground-up rebuild of how Curaçao regulates online gaming.
 Licensing, supervision, and enforcement now sit with a single independent body — the Curaçao Gaming Authority (CGA), which replaces the former Gaming Control Board (GCB).

 The CGA operates free from direct governmental interference, with a clear mandate across three priorities: fraud prevention, player protection, and tackling gambling addiction.
 The phased transition began in November 2023, when the CGA first opened direct licence applications, cutting intermediaries out entirely.